2019 Whakaari / White Island eruption: Investigation and prosecutions

-On 31 March 2022, the flight operator Inflite pleaded guilty to the health and safety charges, and was ordered to pay fines of $227,500 and costs of prosecution of $40,000.
+On 31 March 2022, the scenic flight operator Inflite pleaded guilty to the health and safety charges, and was ordered to pay fines of $227,500 and costs of prosecution of $40,000.

-On 4 May 2022, the National Emergency Management Agency successfully appealed for a dismissal of the charges against it in relation to the Whakaari eruption.
+On 4 May 2022, the National Emergency Management Agency successfully appealed for a dismissal of the charges against it.
 NEMA's lawyer Victoria Casey QC claimed that the application of section 36(2) of the Health and Safety at Work Act 2015 would lead to "absurd outcomes".
 Judge Evangelos Thomas of the Auckland District Court ruled in favour of the defendant.
 The charge against GNS Science relating to how it communicated volcanic risk to the public was dropped in October 2022.

 On 31 May 2022, the Buttle family, who own Whakaari / White Island, announced that they were applying to the court to have the charges against them dismissed.

-Trials for the remaining charges are due to be heard in the court over four months commencing in July 2023.
+In May 2023 Judge Thomas ruled that the charges would not be dismissed.

+On 14 March 2023, ID Tours failed to get the charges against it in relation to the Whakaari eruption dismissed.

+On 15 June 2023, White Island Tours pleaded guilty to amended health and safety charges relating to the 2019 Whakaari eruption.
+On 7 July 2023, three commercial helicopter operators Volcanic Air, Kahu, and Aerius pleaded guilty to amended health and safety charges, bringing the number of defendants down to six.

+2023 Worksafe trial

+July 2023

+On 11 July, the trial of the remaining six defendants—Andrew, James and Peter Buttle, their company Whakaari Management Limited (WML), and tour companies ID Tours New Zealand and Tauranga Tourism Services—commenced at the Auckland District Court.
+Judge Thomas presided over the judge-alone trial, which lasted 72 days.
+In addition to the Auckland courtroom, a virtual courtroom was established at Acacia House in Whakatane.
+Worksafe prosecuted the trial and summoned several witnesses and video interviews with defendants as testimony.

+On the first day of the trial, a mihi whakatau (Māori welcoming ceremony) was conducted by Reverend Otene Rewhiti of Ngāti Whātua.
+That same day, several phone videos that had been recorded by tourists were played in court.
+WorkSafe prosecutor Kristy McDonald KC argued during the opening address that the defendants placed profit before safety.
+She also argued that WML failed to assess the risk posed by the volcano and criticised the company's lack of evacuation measures.
+McDonald argued that the co-defendants ID Tours and Tauranga Tourism Services failed to warn tourists of the risks of visiting Whakaari.
+During the first week, the court hear testimony from tourists Matthew and Lauren Urey, Annie Lu, and Volcanic Air helicopter pilot Brian DePauw, who survived the Whakaari eruption.